ccao-data/data-architecture/dbt/models/proximity/docs.md

 {% docs table_dist_pin_to_bike_trail %}
 Distance from each PIN to the nearest bike trail.

-Bike trail locations are sourced from Cook County GIS.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}